 She scoffed.
 “Please, your stunt in Times Square’s all over the net.”
 He smiled at that.
 “People are calling you a modern Guy Fawkes.”

 "And I specifically said that wasn't what I was doing."
 He laughed and shook his head.
 “So, Amelia O’Neil, what do you want?”

 “I want,” she said, her voice trailed off and her face grew red.
 She paused, trying to find the right words.
 “I want to do my part.
 I know you aren't likely to let tonight be a one night stand, so I wanna help with whatever you've got planned next.
 And seriously, who are you?”

 The train pulled to a stop at the 68th street station.
 The doors opened and he got up and walked over to them.
 Amelia looked up at him.
 He stopped, the door held open with his right hand.
 He looked back.
 “I’m a friend.”
 He paused briefly, and then chuckled.
-“Until I need figure out what I'm gonna do next, then I’m a right bastard.”
+“Until I need figure out what I'm gonna do next, then I’m might be a right bastard.”
 He paused, "But I hope not."

 She laughed at that.